ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 $ sudo apt-get install oracle-java8-set-default
 ```

 * Install the WebSphere Liberty profile by downloading it from [WAS dev](https://developer.ibm.com/wasdev/downloads/download-latest-stable-websphere-liberty-runtime).
-See configuration explanation [details](docs/liberty-server.md)
+See our configuration explanations [here](docs/liberty-server.md).

 ### Docker
 Once you build the code with gradle (see next section) you can build a docker image that will include JDK, WebSphere Liberty, the good server configuration and the deployed war.